jandaschner/jandaschner.github.io/README.md

 3.1 In General

-I process personal data that you as a user of the App make available to me, for example by using my App.
+I process personal data that you as a user of the App make available to me, for example by using my App or rating it on the AppStore.

 3.2 Data You Provide